How does SECE differ from other baby music classes?

-- Due to the consistent curriculum, children over time develop true mastery of the concepts.
-Through this consistency, students are eventually able to anticipate the next activity-- and display confidence when they know how to do the next activity.
+- Due to our consistent curriculum, children over time develop true mastery of the concepts.
+Through this consistency, students are eventually able to anticipate the next activity — and display confidence when they know how to do the next activity.

 - Our language rich activities and rhymes assist with vocabulary acquisition and reading readiness.